capire/xflights/readme.md

 }
 ```

-Find a concrete and more comprehensive usage in the [_xtravels_ application](https://github.com/capire/xtravels/blob/main/db/master-data.cds).
+▷ Learn more about consuming APIs and CAP-level data integration in the [_xtravels_ application](https://github.com/capire/xtravels/blob/main/db/master-data.cds).